 Cross stitch has a long history filled with cultural diversity.
 It started in the Tang Dynasty in China and spread to Europe.
 Figures like Catherine of Aragon and the printing press helped make it popular in Europe.

-Today, cross stitch has seen a big comeback, especially in the 1960s and 1980s.
+Today, crossstitching has seen a big comeback, especially in the 1960s and 1980s.
 New technology made it easier to create and share designs.
 The internet has brought people together, sharing patterns and ideas.

-Now, cross stitch is more than just a hobby.
+Now, crossstitching is more than just a hobby.
 It’s a way to express creativity and reflect on society.
-With its place on the UNESCO List, it’s clear cross stitch is important to our culture.
+With its place on the UNESCO List, it’s clear crossstitching is important to our culture.

 John Lewis and Hobbycraft have seen a big rise in sales, showing it’s popular with the young and even men.
 Cross stitch lets you make unique gifts and explore new patterns and materials.
 It’s a great way to be creative and relax.